 We protect your information with security measures under the laws that apply.
 We keep our computers, files and buildings secure.
 The collection, use, sharing, protection and deletion of your information is overseen by our Data Protection Officer (DPO).
 Our DPO advises on how we can best understand risks to your data rights and freedoms and processes implemented to protect these.
-The DPO has responsibility to report to the Office of the Data Protection Commissioner if there is any breach of your data or our obligations that presents a risk to your rights or freedoms.
+The DPO has responsibility to report to the Office of the Data Protection Commissioner if there is any breach of your data or our obligations.